Mustafa-Ezzat/GenericDecodable/README.md

 # GenericDecodable
 GenericDecodable is a generic protocol to map any json response in Swift

-# Json response cases:
+# Json response cases: [Have extra key-value pairs, Have key with null value, Missing key-value pairs]

-1- Have extra key-value
-2- Have Key with null value
-3- Missing key

 Solution: Ignore extra key-value, map the desired key-value and handle null with default value based on your business.